yahrMason/yahrMason.github.io/_posts/2020-11-20-ode-numeric-approx.md

 As I am sure you can imagine, this is barely scratching the surface on numerical techniques to evaluate ODE's, let alone all the other interesting topics surrounding ODE's (my personal favorite is the application of the Laplace Transform to solve ODE's).
 If you found this work interesting, I highly encourage you to dive into other recourses on the topic.
 I used Blanchard's text book (ISBN-13: [978-0495561989](https://www.chegg.com/textbooks/differential-equations-with-de-tools-printed-access-card-4th-edition-9781133109037-1133109039)) as my primary recourse to learn about differential equations.
 The text is very well written and easy to follow.
 Other recourses that I have found useful include online courses on Udemy, such as [this one](https://www.udemy.com/course/a-complete-first-course-in-differential-equations/).
 I encourage anyone to defer to the recources that are more alinged with their learning style.

 Lastly, I want to sincerely thank you for taking the time to read through my small project on numerical approximations for solutions of first order ODE's.
 I found the process of investigating these techniques and creating a practical demonstration to be incredibly rewarding.
-If you have any questions, comments, or suggested improvements, please don't hesitate to reach out to me at yahr.mason@gmail.com